easyvansh/The-FIfth-Wall/README.md

 # Vansh Singh Atelier

-A cinematic personal blog for essays, fragments, projects, and notes on cinema, software, AI, philosophy, and modern life.
+A cinematic personal blog for essays, fragments, and notes on cinema, software, AI, philosophy, and modern life.

 The site is built from the plan in `PLAN.md`: readable long-form writing, short atomic fragments, topic pages, a newsletter entry point, and a warm dark visual system inspired by notebooks, cinema, and linked thinking.